 What to do there: Pass the fearsome temple guards and lions to enter the complex and go to the back of the temple for a closer peek at the formidable wooden statue of Guan Di.
 Two other statues stand near the golden-faced God of War: Guan Ping (Guan Di’s godson) and Zhou Cang (Guan Di’s standard bearer).
 You can also see various other statues depicting Chinese gods and goddesses, including Guan Yin, Wen Chong, and Choy Sun.
 Try and lift the Guan Dao, thought to have magical powers, and take lots of photos of the glorious building, with its embellished roof and dragon pillars.

-Why it’s awesome: Although not technically part of Kuala Lumpur, the nearby city of Putrajaya is well worth visiting for a day from the Malaysian capital.
+Why it’s awesome: Although technically a different area of Malaysia to Kuala Lumpur, the nearby city of Putrajaya is well worth visiting for a day from the Malaysian capital.
 It is home to a wealth of attractions and activities and sees relatively few foreign tourists.
 There are beautiful natural areas to discover, unusual architectural gems, historical sights, great shopping spots, and more.
 Putrajaya is the federal administrative centre of Malaysia and it is easy to reach from KL by bus or car.

 What to do there: Visit the impressive Putra Mosque, open to non-Muslims, and admire the dusky-pink dome and interiors as well as the towering minarets.
 If you’re into unusual architecture, head to the Moroccan Pavilion.
 Showing the strong relationship between the two nations, the stunning pavilion showcases beautiful North African designs, with the finishing details completed by Moroccan artisans.
 Other interesting landmarks in Putrajaya include the prime minister’s official home of Seri Perdana, the Millennium Monument, the resort-style royal retreat of Istana Melawati, the Palace of Justice, and Perdana Putra.